ShutSasha/otaku-haven-code-style/docs/git/conventional-commits.md

 [Return to Table of Contents](../README.md)

 ## Summary
 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.

+## Decompose Commits

+It is recommended to decompose your work into as many small, focused commits as possible.
+Smaller commits are easier to read, understand, and review.
+They help maintain a clear and explicit commit history, which facilitates code maintenance and collaboration.

 ## The commit structure should be smth like this:
 ```
 <type>[optional scope]: <description>